-UEC 3.2.0 databases are stored in an HFS data set.
-The UEC HFS data set allocated to the UNVDB ddname must be mounted in order to perform the conversion.
-If it is not mounted when the conversion program starts, the conversion program will attempt to dynamically mount the HFS data set.
+UEC 4.2.0 databases are stored in an HFS or zFS file system.
+If the HFS or zFS data set is not mounted when the conversion program starts, the conversion program will attempt to dynamically mount the HFS data set.

-In order for the program to dynamically mount the HFS data set, the user ID used to run the job must have an OMVS UID value of 0 or READ access to the BPX.SUPERUSER profile in the FACILITY class.
+In order for the program to dynamically mount the HFS or zFS data set, the user ID used to run the job must have an OMVS UID value of 0 or READ access to the BPX.SUPERUSER profile in the FACILITY class.

-The JCL creates UEC 3.2.0 database files in the root directory of the HFS data set allocated to the UNVDB ddname, reads the UEC 3.1.1 databases allocated to ddnames UNVBKRS, UNVGRPS, and UNVUSRS, and converts them to 3.2.0 databases.
+The JCL creates UEC 4.2.0 database files in the root directory of the HFS or zFS data set, reads the UEC 3.1.1 databases allocated to ddnames UNVBKRS, UNVGRPS, and UNVUSRS, and converts them to 4.2.0 databases.

-The UEC 3.2.0 database files created in the root directory of the HFS data set will be owned by the user ID used to run this job.
+The UEC 4.2.0 database files created in the root directory of the HFS or zFS data set will be owned by the user ID used to run this job.
 The owner must be changed to match the user ID with which the UEC STC will execute.
 The default user ID is UECUSR.
-From a USS shell prompt, enter the command chown -R uecusr /tmp/#PHLQ.UNV.UECDB, where #PHLQ is the high-level qualifier used for the UEC HFS data set.
+From a USS shell prompt, enter the command chown -R uecusr /tmp/#PHLQ.UNV.UECDB, where #PHLQ is the high-level qualifier used for the UEC HFS or zFS data set.
 If the UEC STC will run with a user ID other than UECUSR, replace UECUSR with that user ID.